tgeek77/tor-fied-SMF/README.md

 # tor-fied-lamp
 ## Intro

-These are docker-compose and dockerfile scripts for creating a simple vanilla lamp stack runing as a hidden service onion.
+These are docker-compose and dockerfile scripts for creating a basic installation of [Simple Machines Forum](http://www.simplemachines.org/) 2.1 Beta 2 as a hidden service onion.

 #### Special thanks to [cmehay](https://github.com/cmehay/docker-tor-hidden-service) for their projects which allowed me to build this one.